-\newsection{Conclusions} In this paper, we extended ordinary-derivative approach developed in Refs.\cite{Metsaev:2007fq,Metsaev:2007rw} to the study of totally symmetric arbitrary spin conformal fermionic fields.
-The results presented here should have a number of interesting applications and generalizations, some of which are:
+\newsection{Conclusions} In this paper, we generalized results in Refs.\cite{Metsaev:2007fq,Metsaev:2007rw} to the case of arbitrary spin conformal fermionic fields.
+The results presented in this paper might have the following further interesting applications and generalizations.

-\ibf) application of BRST approach to the study of conformal fermionic fields.
-BRST approach was extensively used for the study of gauge invariant formulation of massive fields (see, e.g., Refs.\cite{Buchbinder:2005ua}).
-As we have already noticed in Ref. \cite{Metsaev:2007rw}, gauge invariant formulation of massive fields and ordinary-derivative formulation of conformal fields share many common features.
-Therefore we think that application of BRST approach to the study of ordinary-derivative conformal fields theories should be relatively straightforward.
-Recent extensive study of higher-spin fermionic fields in the framework of BRST approach can be found in Ref.\cite{Reshetnyak:2012ec}.
+\ibf) BRST formulation of conformal fermionic fields.
+BRST approach have fruitfully been used for the investigation of gauge invariant formulation of massive fields (see, e.g., Refs.\cite{Buchbinder:2005ua}).
+We noted in Ref.\cite{Metsaev:2007rw}, that gauge invariant formulation of massive fields and our formulation of conformal fields have many common features.
+Recent discussion of BRST method for higher-spin massive fermionic fields may be found in Ref.\cite{Reshetnyak:2018fvd}.
+Therefore we think that first-derivative formulation of conformal fermionic fields in the framework of BRST method can straightforwardly be reached.
+The second-derivative BRST formulation of bosonic conformal fields was obtained in Ref.\cite{Metsaev:2015yyv}.

-\iibf) application of our approach to theory of interacting higher-spin conformal fields.
-Various approaches to theory of interacting higher-spin fields were discussed in Refs.\cite{Fradkin:1987ks}-\cite{Buchbinder:2012iz}.
-We note that most of these approaches can straightforwardly be generalized to the case of conformal fields.
-This will provides the possibility for the studying interaction vertices for conformal fermionic fields.
-In our approach, use of Stueckelberg fields is very similar to the one in gauge invariant formulation of massive fields.
-As is well known, the Stueckelberg fields provide systematical setup for the study of interacting massive gauge fermionic fields theory (see, e.g., Ref.\cite{Metsaev:2006ui}).
-We expect therefore that application of our approach to theory of interacting conformal fermionic fields might lead to new interesting development.
-In this respect it is worthwhile mentioning that BRST approach is one of the powerful methods for the studying interacting higher-spin field theories (see, e.g., Refs.\cite{Bekaert:2010hp}-\cite{Polyakov:2010qs}.).
+\iibf) Interacting conformal fields theories.
+We note that most of approaches to theories of interacting higher-spin fields in Refs.\cite{Fradkin:1987ks}-\cite{Buchbinder:2012iz} can straightforwardly be adapted for the case of conformal fields.
+In our approach to conformal fields, use of Stueckelberg fields is similar to the use of Stueckelberg fields in gauge invariant approach to massive fields.
+As is well known, the Stueckelberg fields provide systematical setup for the investigation of interacting massive gauge fermionic fields (see, e.g., Ref.\cite{Metsaev:2006ui}).
+We think therefore that application of our approach to theory of interacting conformal fermionic fields might lead to new interesting development.
+It is worthwhile to mention the BRST approach also involves Stueckelberg fields and this approach turns out to be fruitful for the investigation of interacting higher-spin field theories (see, e.g., Refs.\cite{Bekaert:2010hp}-\cite{Polyakov:2010qs}).